pkuehnel/TeslaSolarCharger/README.md

 [![Docker size](https://img.shields.io/docker/image-size/pkuehnel/teslasolarchargersolaxplugin/latest)](https://hub.docker.com/r/pkuehnel/teslasolarchargersolaxplugin)
 [![Docker pulls](https://img.shields.io/docker/pulls/pkuehnel/teslasolarchargersolaxplugin)](https://hub.docker.com/r/pkuehnel/teslasolarchargersolaxplugin)

-You can also use the Solax plugin.
-This is a general plugin, so don't be surprised if it does not work as expected right after starting up.
-Feel free to share your configurations [here](https://github.com/pkuehnel/TeslaSolarCharger/discussions/174) so I can add templates for future users.

-To use the plugin, just add these lines to the bottom of your `docker-compose.yml`.
+To use the Solax plugin, just add these lines to the bottom of your `docker-compose.yml`.
 Note: You have to specify your solar system's IP address and password.

 ```yaml
   solaxplugin: